kdwinck/TheHillsHaveAPIs/README.md

 ```

 ### PUT /movies/:id/add
 This allows the logged in user to add a movie to their favorite movies list.
+It will return the updated user.

 ```
 curl -H "Authorization: Bearer <your token>" -X PUT  http://localhost:3000/movies/12345/add
 ```

 ### DELETE /movies/:id/DELETE
 This allows the logged in user to delete a movie from their favorite movies list.
+It will return the updated user.

 ```
 curl -H "Authorization: Bearer <your token>" -X DELETE http://localhost:3000/movies/12345/delete